kawaii5/izbicki.me/blog/videoguide.md

-##Guide To Getting Started: The Terminal, GitHub, & `vim`
-Learning to use github, `vim`, and the terminal can be very confusing and hard to learn when you are so used to writing, compiling, saving and sharing your code in your own way.
-Thankfully, we've created a simple video guide to help you reach your potential in most areas of the terminal, github, and `vim` so you can manage your files, create new files, write code, compile it and share it via your profile on github.com.

-Our names are Rashid, Kyler, and Sean, Junior Computer Science Majors at the *University of California, Riverside*.
-We took CS100 class not knowing how to use or even get started with these topics.
-Rest assure, we didn't want to let anyone else feel unconfident and pushed back because they weren't sure how to strongly use the terminal, `vim` or github.
-That's why we've put together a series of video guides to get you started in the right direction towards learning the basics.
-We hope you enjoy our tutorial, and wish you the best in your coding.

-Click The Images Below To Be Taken To YouTube To Watch

-Click **[HERE](https://www.youtube.com/watch?v=RMyqz8jh3Rc&list=PLQ6W7BIxh4zsJgGwZr-cpHCB_EjyY1NFK)** To Watch The Entire Playlist In Order

-Learning GitHub
 ---
+title: Getting started with GitHub, vim, and the terminal
+author: <a href="//github.com/rgosh001">Rashid Goshtasbi</a> and <a href="//github.com/kryne001">Kyler Rynear</a>
+---

+Learning to use `git`, `vim`, and `bash` was hard for us.
+These tools are so different than the tools we used when we first learned to program.
+And they're confusing!
+But our professor made us use them... and eventually... after we learned the tools... we discovered that we really like them!
+So we've put together a simple video guide to help you learn and enjoy these tools too.
+We did this as part of the CS100 open source software development class at UC Riverside.

-####Getting Started
+##Getting Started with GitHub

-<iframe width="697.6" height="419.65" src="//www.youtube.com/embed/RMyqz8jh3Rc&ap=%2526fmt%3D22&rel=0" frameborder="0" allowfullscreen></iframe>
+<iframe width="697.6" height="419.65" src="//www.youtube.com/embed/RMyqz8jh3Rc?rel=0&vq=hd1080" frameborder="0" allowfullscreen></iframe>

 This video shows you step by step how to create an account on GitHub.
-Then we see how to create our first repository called `test`, and transfer it from github onto our local machine.
+Then we see how to create our first repository called `test`, and transfer it from GitHub onto our local machine using the `git clone` command.
-This process is called cloning.

-####Creating a file and Pushing/Pulling with GitHub
+###Creating a file, pushing to GitHub, and pulling from GitHub

-<iframe width="697.6" height="419.65" src="//www.youtube.com/embed/1Hn0UbiyMb0" frameborder="0" allowfullscreen></iframe>
+<iframe width="697.6" height="419.65" src="//www.youtube.com/embed/1Hn0UbiyMb0?rel=0&vq=hd1080" frameborder="0" allowfullscreen></iframe>

-So now that you've been able to clone you directory from GitHub to your local machine, you may be asking yourself "How do I even make files and put it my GitHub?"
-I originally learned a few ways to create a file.
-One way enables you to create the file automatically via the `touch <filename>` command.
+How do we create files and upload them to GitHub?
-The `touch <filename>` command will create the file for you even if you specify an extension in the filename (eg: main.ccp will make a file called name in a .cpp format).
+The `touch <filename>` command will create an empty file for you.
-The second option you could do is via the `vim <filename>` command, which will open up an editor named of a file named after the filename you inputted BUT it will not save the file for you once you create it.
-You could save the file once the editor opens up or after you edit the file by pressing `:w` (in the respective order) or `:wq` which will save and edit the `vim` editor for you immediately after.

-####Branches
+The `vim <filename>` command will open a file in an advanced text editor that [we talk about farther down the page](#vim).
+The `git push` command sends these files from your local machine up to GitHub, and the `git pull` command downloads files from GitHub and saves them to your local computer.

+###Branches
-<iframe width="697.6" height="419.65" src="//www.youtube.com/embed/E8-hUsR7IXA" frameborder="0" allowfullscreen></iframe>
+<iframe width="697.6" height="419.65" src="//www.youtube.com/embed/E8-hUsR7IXA?rel=0&vq=hd1080" frameborder="0" allowfullscreen></iframe>

 We've all been in the position before.
 You've been coding up a program where most of it's files are ready to be published to the world while some may not.
 Thanks to GitHub, you are able to create branches off of your program that will enable you to work around your bugs and eventually merge the correct fixes to your main program.